MCPI-Revival/Relay/README.md

 # Compiling
 Run `cmake --build . --target all`
 The binary should be located at `build/default/MCPIRelay/mcpi-relay`

 ## Running
 The relay expects a `servers.json` file in the working directory.
 Optionally, `authorized.json` can be used for connecting an auth system.

 The dedicated MCPI servers running on localhost should not use port 19132, and should not be available publicly.
 All connections must pass through the relay for correct functionality.
+For proper chunk loading, add [libno-compress.so](https://cdn.discordapp.com/attachments/1008833425056211045/1123781927053303858/libno-compress.so) to the mods folder for every server.

 # Documentation
 !
 This page is not finished yet !
 If you have any questions, ask @NikZapp.